-During these meetings, duly attended by its members (and the chairman of the board of statutory auditors), the Committee, also availing itself of external consultants (at the Company's expense) has:
+During these meetings, attended by all of its members (as well as by the chairman of the board of statutory auditors), the nomination and compensation committee, also availing itself of external consultants (at the Company's expense) has:

-- assessed the remuneration policy enforced in 2012; - made the proposal for the remuneration policy for directors and key executives for 2013 together with the relevant remuneration report; - made the proposal for (i) the short-term incentive plans (MBO) for the chief executive officer/general manager and (ii) the long-term incentive plan (LTI) for the top management and the management in general, for 2013; - verified the attainment of the performance targets under the existing incentive plans; - analysed developments in the management compensation policy; - analyzed the outcomes of the shareholders' meeting vote upon the remuneration report for 2013 and, based on this analysis, started the designing of the remuneration policy and remuneration report for directors and key executives for 2014; - analyzed the impact on the Group's remuneration policy of article 84-ter of Law Decree No.69 of June 21, 2013, converted into Law No. 98 on August 9, 2013.
+- assessed the adequacy, the overall consistency and the effective application of the remuneration policy adopted in 2013; - defined the proposal for the remuneration policy for directors and key executives for 2014, as well as the draft of the compensation report; - defined the proposal for (i) the short-term incentive plans (MBO) for the chief executive officer/general manager and (ii) the long-term incentive plan (LTI) for the top management and the management in general, for 2014; - verified the achievement of the performance targets under the existing incentive plans; - analyzed the impact on the Group's remuneration policy of Article 84-ter of Law Decree No. 69 of June 21, 2013, converted into Law No. 98 of August 9, 2013 (which provided for the introduction of a number of limits upon remuneration payable to managing directors of listed companies controlled by public administrations); - defined the proposal on the determination of the economic and regulatory treatment applicable to the chairman and to the chief executive officer/general manager; and